 Gwen loved when Olivia’s plans backfired on her.
 “So what do you Navy boys do besides get drunk and tan yourselves?”

-“We take pretty girls on a boat rides.”
+“We take pretty girls on boat rides.”
 Lance nodded towards the ocean.

 The girls grabbed a few towels and the cooler they had packed already.
 Charlie came through with a packed lunch for the four of them.

-Charlie lead the way from the hotel to the boat.
+Charlie led the way from the hotel to the boat.
 Olivia watched as Gwen and Lance talked.
 There was something about him that made her worry.
-Gwen glanced at her and Olivia beckoned her back with a finger.
+Gwen glanced at her, and Olivia beckoned her back with a finger.

 “Hey, anything wrong?”
 Gwen wanted to know why her bouncy friend had done a 180.